 You can set up different mailing lists, for instance if you work with horses, dogs and cats, you could have 3 lists for people interested in hearing more about cat news, equine news or canine updates.
 These enable you to be very targeted in your information.

 How Can I Develop A Mailing List?

 First of all don't try and maintain a database on your files!
 I say this because it's a quick way to create an administrative burden.
 Instead, there are many free or low cost email marketing management companies you can use, such as Mailchimp or Constant Contact.
-There are other more complex but effective systems such as Infusionsoft.
-These enable people to sign up to your mailing list (and unsubscribe if they want to), and choose which mailing list they want to hear from.
+There's other more complex but effective systems such as Infusionsoft.
+These companies all enable people to sign up to your mailing list (and unsubscribe if they want to), and choose which mailing list they want to hear from.

 Importantly too is to consider privacy and data protection legislation.
 By using a reputable email management provider, they will help you operate your mailing list in accordance with any legalities.

 - Have a 'subscribe now' button on your website

 - If you use social media, include the link to subscribe in your posts